markleent/Guardian/README.md

 Guardian
 ========

-A, non framework dependant, simple Auth system for your python app !
+A framework independant (but with some connectors !), simple Auth system for your python app !